ruzickap/action-test/README.md

           <!DOCTYPE html>
           <html>
             <head>
-              My page on the my-testing-domain.com domain
+              My page which will be stored on my-testing-domain.com domain
             </head>
             <body>
               Links: